Humane handling on the farm

 Although Cargill no longer owns or operates pork processing facilities in the U.S., we do require that pork supplied to us come from hogs that are humanely handled and processed.

-The organizations that establish criteria for the humane treatment of hogs include the following:
+The organizations that establish criteria for the humane treatment of hogs include:

 - North American Meat Institute